hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 * Offered as a consumption-based service that enables customers to better align costs to outcomes
 * An intuitive self-service portal UI used to create and manage private cloud services such as compute, storage, and network (example described in this blog)

-This blog post explains the steps to create a virtual network with a static IP pool and DHCP using NSX-T, network virtualization, and a security platform that enables the virtual cloud network in HPE GreenLake for private cloud.
+This blog post explains the steps to create a virtual network with a static IP pool and DHCP using NSX-T, network virtualization, and a security platform that enables the virtual cloud network in HPE GreenLake for Private Cloud Enterprise.

 ## Understanding private cloud networking